- Home /

 This virtual offering is designed for students who are highly motivated and have strong parental support of academics at home.
 It is not for students who struggle academically; however, it may be a good option for students who struggle with social/emotional issues.
 Union encourages students to talk with their teachers and counselors to determine if Union Virtual is the best option for them.

 To be eligible for Union Virtual, students in grades 6-12 this fall must live in the district, be enrolled full-time with Union Public Schools, and may not be enrolled in any other program or school (private, online or homeschool).
 Once their application has been accepted, they must be enrolled with Union no later than August 9, 2019.
-Applications are available at [link].
-The deadline for application is July 1, 2019.
-Students accepted into the program will be notified prior to August 1 each year.
+The deadline for application is August 1, 2019.

 Applicants will be evaluated based on academic performance, attendance, motivation, and home academic support.
 No more than 100 students will be admitted to the Union Virtual pilot program.